 Whether it’s the thrill of the unknown, or just a desire to see something more than just the country you were born into, travelling to far off lands to explore new cultures and experience all that our beautiful planet has to offer is the dream of many a young person.
 However, for many students, these desires may only be a dream thanks to financial worries.
 The good news is you don’t need a massive bank balance to see the world.
+Even more now, that accessible private jet charters are becoming more and more frequent.

 To help you on your journey we’ve compiled some tips to help you plan your holiday so you can make the most of your gap year.